Avira Password Manager Review: Quick Expert Summary

 When adding new payment cards, I could scan my cards with my phone’s camera for them to be instantly added to my Avira Wallet — which was really cool and something not many password managers include.

 Auto-filling passwords on my phone worked perfectly, but I still had the same issues regarding auto-filling payment card details.
 It was kinda annoying that I had to skip back and forth between Safari and the Avira Password Manager app several times to copy individual pieces of card information.
-I’d like to see Avira improve payment card auto-filling capabilities.
+I’d like to see Avira improve payment card auto-filling capabilities — 1Password’s autofill on mobile (and desktop) is pretty seamless.

 That said, I thought the mobile app was pretty good, and most users looking for an easy-to-use password manager mobile app would very much like Avira.